Hotel Hell

 Hotel Hell is an American reality television series created, hosted and narrated by Gordon Ramsay, which ran on the Fox network for three seasons from 2012 to 2016.
 It aired on Monday nights at 8 pm ET/PT.
 It was Ramsay's fourth series for the Fox network.

-The series features Ramsay visiting various struggling lodging establishments throughout the United States in an attempt to reverse their misfortunes, following a similar concept established in Ramsay's other programs, Ramsay's Kitchen Nightmares and its American counterpart, Kitchen Nightmares.
+The series features Ramsay visiting various struggling lodging establishments throughout the United States in an attempt to reverse their misfortunes, following a similar concept established in Ramsay's other programs Ramsay's Kitchen Nightmares and its American counterpart Kitchen Nightmares.

 Broadcast

-Originally scheduled to premiere on Fox at 8 pm ET/PT on Friday, April 6, 2012, the series was first rescheduled to Monday, June 4, 2012 at 8 pm ET/PT, in order to accommodate the move of The Finder to Fridays, then rescheduled to August 13, due to Ramsay's other two series, Hell's Kitchen and MasterChef, being scheduled for Monday nights during the summer.
+Originally scheduled to premiere on Fox on April 6, 2012, the series was first rescheduled to June 4, 2012 in order to accommodate the move of The Finder, then rescheduled to August 13, due to Ramsay's other two series, Hell's Kitchen and MasterChef, being scheduled for Monday nights during the summer.

 The series' first season, which consisted of six episodes, ended on September 3, 2012.
 On August 31, 2012, Fox renewed Hotel Hell for a second season, which premiered on July 21, 2014.